besartelezi/kahoot-but-better/README.md

 - [x] Do some of your own research, and write it down in the README
 - [x] Read some more documentation: [Like this one!](https://reactjs.org/docs/getting-started.html)
 - [x] Add helpers folder
-- [ ] Play around in React
+- [x] Play around in React
   - [x] Look at the Coaches' README, read how React works according to it.
-  - [ ] Make some HTML appear!
+  - [x] Make some HTML appear!
+  - [x] Create multiple function components
+  - [x] Make all the HTML of those functional components appear at the same time
-- [ ] Add some layout components (Header, Navigation, Footer, GameWindow, ...)
+- Some layout components worth noting = (Header, Navigation, Footer, GameWindow, ...)